lucashasil/trivia-is-fun/README.md

 ## License

 Distributed under the MIT License.
-See See [LICENSE](https://github.com/lucashasil/trivia-is-fun/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/lucashasil/trivia-is-fun/blob/main/LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>